Excel London: COVID-19 pandemic

-On 24 March 2020, the ExCeL was announced as a temporary NHS hospital, containing 5000 beds and named NHS Nightingale, to deal with the Coronavirus pandemic.
+On 24 March 2020, the Excel was announced as a temporary NHS hospital, containing 5000 beds and named NHS Nightingale, to deal with the Coronavirus pandemic.
 This alternate care site was planned to shut down in early May 2020, but was also used as a mass vaccination centre as part of the COVID-19 vaccination programme from 11 January 2021.

 Other events

-ExCeL London has hosted the following events:
+Excel London has hosted many different events, shows and award ceremonies, including the following events: